K-nearest neighbor vector search

 Manticore Search enables k-nearest neighbor (KNN) vector searches using the HNSW library.
 This functionality is part of the Manticore Columnar Library.

 To run KNN searches, you must first configure your table.
-It needs to have at least one float_vector attribute, which serves as a data vector.
+Float vectors and KNN search are only supported in real-time tables (not in plain tables).
+The table needs to have at least one float_vector attribute, which serves as a data vector.
 You need to specify the following properties:

-: A mandatory setting that specifies the dimensions of the vectors being indexed.hnsw_similarity
+• knn_dims: A mandatory setting that specifies the dimensions of the vectors being indexed.

-: An optional setting that defines the maximum number of outgoing connections in the graph.
-The default is 16.hnsw_ef_construction
+• hnsw_m: An optional setting that defines the maximum number of outgoing connections in the graph.
+The default is 16.

 create table test ( title text, image_vector float_vector knn_type='hnsw' knn_dims='4' hnsw_similarity='l2' );